How Does an IR Camera Work?

 Recent Infrared Innovations

-Recent infrared innovations, particularly detector technology, the incorporation of built-in visual imaging, automatic functionality, and infrared software development, deliver more cost-effective thermal analysis solutions than ever before.
-IR cameras work to show a thermal world not visible to the unaided eye.
+Recent innovations, particularly detector technology, the incorporation of built-in visual imaging, automatic functionality, and infrared software development, deliver more cost-effective thermal analysis solutions than ever before.